 Safety Advice for the Public

 It’s important to be alert, but not alarmed.
-With a little bit of knowledge you can increase your safety and know what to do if you see or hear something that doesn’t seem quite right.
+With a little bit of knowledge you can increase your safety and know what to do if you see or hear something that doesn’t feel right.

 Staying safe at gigs & festivals